US Military: 5 Marines killed in aircraft crash in desert

 Associated Press

-SAN DIEGO (AP) — All five Marines on board an Osprey were killed when the aircraft crashed in the California desert near the Arizona border, the Marine Corps said Thursday, a day after the accident.
+SAN DIEGO (AP) — All five Marines on board an Osprey aircraft were killed when it crashed in the California desert near the Arizona border, the Marine Corps said Thursday, a day after the accident.

-The aircraft was based at Camp Pendleton with Marine Aircraft Group 39 and was part of the 3rd Marine Aircraft Wing headquartered at Marine Corps Air Station Miramar in San Diego, said Maj.
-Mason Englehart, a spokesperson for the wing.
+The aircraft was based at Camp Pendleton with Marine Aircraft Group 39 and was part of the 3rd Marine Aircraft Wing headquartered at Marine Corps Air Station Miramar in San Diego.

+“We mourn the loss of our Marines in this tragic mishap,” Maj.
+Gen. Bradford J. Gering, commanding general of the 3rd Marine Aircraft Wing, said in a statement.
+“Our hearts go out to their families and friends as they cope with this tragedy.”

+The statement said as a matter of policy, the Marine Corps would be contacting family members before identifying those who were killed.
+Efforts to recover equipment were underway and an investigation has started.

-The Osprey is a hybrid airplane and helicopter that has been criticized for its safety record.
-It can take off and land like a helicopter but transit as a turboprop aircraft.
+The Osprey, a hybrid airplane and helicopter, has been criticized as unsafe.
+It is designed to take off like a helicopter, rotate its propellers to a horizontal position and cruise like an airplane.

 Versions of the aircraft are flown by the Marine Corps, Navy and Air Force.